fgmacedo/python-statemachine/docs/auto_examples/all_actions_machine.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 129-130
+GENERATED FROM PYTHON SOURCE LINES 132-133

-Only before actions have their result collected.
+Only before/on actions have their result collected.

 ..
-GENERATED FROM PYTHON SOURCE LINES 130-142
+GENERATED FROM PYTHON SOURCE LINES 133-146

 .. code-block:: default